 Chilliwack Spring Events

-Chilliwack Block Party – Greater Vancouver Food Truck Festival – April 29-30, 2023
+Chilliwack Party in the Park – Greater Vancouver Food Truck Festival – May 4-5, 2024

 Location: Central Community Park

-The Chilliwack Tulip Festival is a highly coveted event.
-There are more than 25 different kinds of tulips to admire, along with more then 16 varieties of double daffodils on 20-plus acres.
-As soon as dates are announced, we highly recommend purchasing tickets in advance.
+The Harrison Tulip Festival takes place April 8 until May 5, 2024.
+There are 10 million bulbs planted on 35 acres.
+There are 50 different kinds of tulips to admire, along with more then 15 varieties of double daffodils, as well as dozens of different types of hyacinths.
+We highly recommend purchasing tickets in advance.
 Online tickets sell out fast and if the parking is full, online ticket holders have priority.
-Check for updates.

 Search for accommodation ideas using Booking.Com and any commissions earned will go back to us to help keep this website running.